vivaria/edisonrul.ing/docs/source/cards/r/ritual-of-grace.md

 ### Card Rulings

-●The GY effect of this card targets 1 Ritual Monster you control.
+*   The GY effect of this card targets 1 Ritual Monster you control.
-●Removing this card from the GY is a cost.
+*   Removing this card from the GY is a cost.
-●You can only activate this effect during your Main Phase.
+*   You can only activate this effect during your Main Phase.